pluggemi/roon-web-controller/README.md

 * To show the application output: ```sudo journalctl -u roon-web-controller```
 * To follow the application output: ```sudo journalctl -f -u roon-web-controller```

+**NOTE:**
+Some Linux distributions - including [DietPi](http://dietpi.com/) and Software Collections (addon repository for Red Hat, Centos, and Fedora) - install the Node.js binaries in a different location.
+You can find the executable by running `which node`.
+Adjust the `ExecStart` line accordingly.

+Here is a list of common locations:
+* `/usr/bin/node`
+* `/usr/local/bin/node`
+* `/opt/rh/rh-nodejs6/root/usr/bin/node`
+* `/opt/rh/rh-nodejs8/root/usr/bin/node`

 ## Credits
 In addition to those packages installed via npm, this project uses:
 * [jquery.simplemarquee.js](https://github.com/IndigoUnited/jquery.simplemarquee) to automatically scroll the long text